ansible/ansible/docs/docsite/rst/shared_snippets/installing_collections_file.rst

       - source: ./my_namespace/
         type: subdirs

-Ansible can also install a collection collected with `ansible-galaxy collection build` by specifying the output file directly:
+Ansible can also install a collection collected with ``ansible-galaxy collection build`` or downloaded from Galaxy for offline use by specifying the output file directly:

 .. code-block:: yaml